Jirilinduska/Roomrise/README.md

 # RoomRise :shopping_cart:

-RoomRise is my **e-comerce** website built with Html, Scss & TypeScript.
+RoomRise is my **e-comerce** website built with html, scss & typescript.

-This web-app using LocalStorage for date-storage.
+This web-app using LocalStorage for data-storage.

 I went for a modern & intuitive design with easy-to-use navigation and a simple shopping experience.